eirikeg1/Study-Notes/IN4060 - Semantic Technologies/Reasoning with RDF.md

 	* `rdfs:range`
 	* `rdfs:domain`
 	* `rdf:type`
-* fomain and range tell us how a property is used
+* Domain and range tell us how a property is used
 * domain types the possible subjects of triples
 * range types possible objects
 * When we assert that property $p$ has domain #C, we are saying